jd-solanki/anu/docs/guide/features/dx-focused.md

 As Anu is built on top of utility classes, it has edge over the frameworks that uses SCSS or don't have utility classes.

-Thanks to utility classes at some point if you want to change anything regarding the component once only then utility classes can easily let you perform changes.
+Thanks to utility classes at some point if you want to change anything regarding the component once, only then can utility classes easily let you perform changes.

 ```vue
 <template>